NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 b.
 Submission to or rejection of the conduct is used to make an employment decision (such as hiring, promotion, work assignment, benefit, exclusion or discipline); or

 a.
-An employee conditions the provision of an aid, benefit or service on a student’s participation in such unwelcome sexual conduct (such as academic evaluation, grades or advancement); or
+An employee conditions the provision of an aid, benefit or service on an individual’s participation in such unwelcome sexual conduct (such as academic evaluation, grades or advancement); or

 b.
 The conduct is determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to University employment, classes, programs or activities; or

-1) Rape is the carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
-There is “carnal knowledge” if there is the slightest penetration of the vagina or anus by the sex organ of another person.
-Attempted Rape is included.
+1) Rape.
+Rape is the carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+As used in this definition, “carnal knowledge” means any degree of penetration, no matter how slight, of the vagina or anus by the sex organ of another person.
+Attempted Rape is also a violation of this provision.

-3) Sexual Assault with an Object is using an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+3) Sexual Assault with an Object.
+Sexual assault with an object is the use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
 An Object or Instrument is anything used by the offender other than the offender’s genitalia.

 4) Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.